 Why food trends?
 Even if you’re not into “trendy” food per se, it’s interesting to learn what the up-and-coming food manufacturers are offering, and where the big food manufacturers are headed.
 And why ExpoWest?
 It’s the single biggest trade show in the natural, organic, and healthy products industry, with a new record of over 3,500 vendors and 85,000 visitors.
 Of course, there’s no way to talk about every single great product, but we’ve whittled it down to a few highlights.
 And for an extra “truth filter,” we brought a teenager with us to give us his honest opinion of every sample.
 Here are a few worth noting:

 Pipcorn: Here’s another trend – high nutrition that’s easy on the teeth and stomach.
-Pipcorn is basically mini popcorn – but it’s a special, non-GMO variety that does not get stuck in teeth or gums, and is said to be easier to digest.
+Pipcorn is basically mini popcorn – but it’s a special, non-GMO variety that does not get stuck in teeth or gums.
+It also claims to be easier to digest.
 It’s gluten-free and vegan (except for the organic ghee flavor).
 You can find them at Whole Foods and online at Amazon.

 Mini Pupusas from Tres Latin Foods: Speaking of trends, we saw a lot of Latin-themed foods and flavors, including a range of tasty foods from Tres Latin Foods.
-Everything they make is with 100% organic, non-GMO corn masa, plus no hormones or antibiotics in the ethically sourced chicken and pork.
+Everything they make is with 100% organic, non-GMO corn masa.
+Additionally, there are no hormones or antibiotics in the ethically sourced chicken and pork.
 Since our kids love pupusas, these mini versions seemed like an easy afternoon pick-me-up for hungry kids and teens.
 You can find their products at Whole Foods, Walmart, and other local grocery chains.

-Let us know if you’ve looked into any of these products or if you’ve seen these trends at your local grocery store.
+Let us know if you’ve looked into any of these new products or if you’ve seen these food trends at your local grocery store.